pereznetworks/WeatherX/README.md

 # Status:

-  - implementing Server-Side-Rendering for the WeatherX front-end app.
+  - implementing React-Router, Server-Side-Rendering Merge front-end and back-end

-  - Goal: Switch to SSR, will bring many benefits, below I list a few
+    - will bring many benefits, I list the ones that inspired this branch of the project
       - front-end will more closely align with Best Practices,
       - can implement better Security, better performance
       - front-end and back-end can be merged, run as 1 server

 # Steps to Complete